Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-nodes/javascript_flow-node.md

 ### Execute

-Allows the execution of JavaScript code and returns the result of the execution as the Flow Node's output.
+Allows the execution of JavaScript code and returns the result of the execution as the flow-node's output.

 #### Flow-node's parameters